State of Idaho Daycare Licensing

 Facility health and safety inspection

-Your child care facility must pass a health and safety inspection.
+Your child care program must pass a health and safety inspection annually.
 Here are some considerations you should take before your health inspection:

 • The facility must have at least two exits.